-- If you do it on a working day (Monday to Friday and not a bank holiday), it'll start to earn interest the next working day.
-The money's then yours to keep and spend. - If you pay it in on a weekend or bank holiday, it'll be two working days before the money starts to earn interest and you can spend it. - Or pay it in at the Post Office (you'll need your Bank Giro Credit slip). - It'll take an extra working day to get your money and earn interest. - If a cheque bounces, we'll let you know.
+- · We're always happy to accept cheques. - Pay your cheques in at a Store or simply scan them using our app. - If you do it on a working day (Monday to Friday and not a bank holiday), it'll start to earn interest the next working day.
+The money's then yours to keep and spend. - If you pay it in on a weekend or bank holiday, it'll be two working days before the money starts to earn interest and you can spend it. - Or pay it in at the Post Office (you'll need your Bank Giro Credit slip). - It'll take an extra working day to get your money and earn interest.

+• If a cheque bounces, we'll let you know.
 If it's already been paid into your account, we'll take the money back.
 You won't earn interest on that money.

-If you don't have a cheque book and want one, just give us a call.
-We've got loads.
+If you don't have a cheque book and want one, just give us a call or order via the Mobile app.